tomtominator/Toms-Lathe-and-Saw/index.md

 ## Finished Spoons
 <img src="PepperWoodSpoon.jpg" width="300" height="200">

 Turned from a quality piece of pepper wood, this spoon is slightly bent where the handle meets the scoop.
-Possible due to the woods inherent hardness, this spoon is sanded very smooth.
+Possibly due to the woods inherent hardness, this spoon is sanded very smooth.
 <img src="MagnoliaSpoon.jpg" width="300" height="200">

 <img src="MagnoliaSpoonFace.jpg" width="300" height="200">

 <img src="MagnoliaSpoonBack.jpg" width="225" height="300">

 This scrap magnolia piece revealed a beautiful grain.
-The spoon is bend at the connection between the scoop and the handle at a sharper angle than the pepper wood spoon.
+The spoon is bent at the connection between the scoop and the handle at a sharper angle than the pepper wood spoon.
 Additionally, this spoon has a loop at the end, either to wrap a string through or for ease of storage.
 The exposed bark on the side of the scoop is not a mistake, rather it gives the spoon character.